Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

-Once the heavy path $P$ is drawn as described above, it remains to place the light children of each node $v_i$ of $P$.
+Once the heavy path $P$ is drawn as described above, it remains to place the light subtrees of each node $v_i$ of $P$.
 For each node $v_i$ the two heavy edges incident to it partition the disk $D_i$ into two regions.
 We call the region that contains the larger conjugate angle the \highlight{large zone} of $v_i$ and the region that contains the smaller conjugate angle the \highlight{small zone}.
-If both angles equal $\pi$, then we can consider both regions small zones.
+If both angles are equal to $\pi$, then we can consider both regions as small zones.
+For the root node $v_k$ of $P$ we only know one heavy edge to $v_{k-1}$, whereas the light edge to its parent $u$ is not yet fully determined.
+In this case we define the two zones of $v_k$ as the regions between the heavy edge and the leftmost/rightmost possible arc for the light edge $v_k u$.
+Since the light subtrees of $v_k$ will be placed in the small and large zones of $v_k$, the node $v_k$ can always be connected to its parent $u$ by an arc that does not intersect any edge in $T_{v_k}$.
+We say that $v_k$ is \emph{exposed} to its parent.
+Our approach in this section proceeds in two steps.
+First, we find a disjoint placement of the child disks in the small and large zone.
+In the second step, we actually draw the light edges from $v_i$ to all its light children.